 How to Build a Strong Sense of Identity and Know Who You Really Are

-There is a kind of confidence that doesn’t announce itself.
+Learning how to build a strong sense of identity starts here: there is a kind of confidence that doesn’t announce itself.

 It doesn’t need to.
 It doesn’t seek validation from the room, doesn’t shift based on who’s watching, doesn’t inflate in success or collapse in failure.
 It’s quiet.
 Steady.
 Almost invisible from the outside — until you’re in a room with someone who has it, and then you feel it immediately, even if you can’t name what you’re feeling.